Precision-guided munition: Radio-controlled

-Infrared-guided/electro-optical weapons
+Infrared-guided/electro-optical

 In World War II, the U.S. National Defense Research Committee developed the VB-6 Felix, which used infrared to home on ships.
 While it entered production in 1945, it was never employed operationally.
 The first successful electro optical guided munition was the AGM-62 Walleye during the Vietnam war.
 It was a family of large glide bombs which could automatically track targets using contrast differences in the video feed.
 The original concept was created by engineer Norman Kay while tinkering with televisions as a hobby.
 It was based on a device which could track objects on a television screen and place a "blip" on them to indicate where it was aiming.
 The first test of the weapon on 29 January 1963 was a success, with the weapon making a direct hit on the target.
 It served successfully for three decades until the 1990s.

 The Raytheon Maverick is the most common electro optical guided missile.
 As a heavy anti-tank missile it has among its various marks guidance systems such as electro-optical (AGM-65A), imaging infrared (AGM-65D), and laser homing (AGM-65E).
 The first two, by guiding themselves based on the visual or IR scene of the target, are fire-and-forget in that the pilot can release the weapon and it will guide itself to the target without further input, which allows the delivery aircraft to manoeuvre to escape return fire.
 The Pakistani NESCOM H-2 MUPSOW and H-4 MUPSOW is an electro-optical (IR imaging and television guided) is a drop and forget precision-guided glide bomb.
 The Israeli Elbit Opher is also an IR imaging "drop and forget" guided bomb that has been reported to be considerably cheaper than laser-homing bombs and can be used by any aircraft, not requiring specialized wiring for a laser designator or for another aircraft to illuminate the target.
 During NATO's air campaign in 1999 in Kosovo the new Italian AF AMX employed the Opher.